Eighth and Center Streets Baptist Church

 Eighth and Center Streets Baptist Church is a historic African-American Baptist church located at 722 Center Street in Hannibal, Marion County, Missouri.
-It was built in 1872, and is a red brick, two-level rectangular Romanesque Revival building measuring approximately 70 feet long by 40 feet wide.
+Built in 1872, the church is a red brick, two-level rectangular Romanesque Revival building measuring approximately 70 feet long by 40 feet wide.

-It was listed on the National Register of Historic Places in 1980.
+In 1980, it was listed on the National Register of Historic Places.
 It is located in the Central Park Historic District and Maple Avenue Historic District.